Setting the page heading

 Single question page

 For single question pages, the page heading should be included as part of the question's <legend> or <label> element in the form.
-The default title block in the extended template should be replaced with a blank block, effectively canceling the default title behavior.
+The default title block in the extended template should be replaced with a blank block, effectively cancelling the default title behaviour.
 This ensures the question's title (which comes from the content page's title) is used within the form itself.

 {% extends 'DfE/Layouts/2ColumnWideLeft' %}